-- · Collaborative partners performing research and development and pre-clinical activities; - Program managers in connection with overall program management of clinical trials; - · CROs in connection with clinical trials; and - · Investigative sites in connection with clinical trials.
+- · Collaborative partners performing research and development and pre-clinical activities; - · Program managers in connection with overall program management of clinical trials; - · CMOs in connection with cGMP manufacturing; - · CROs in connection with clinical trials; and - \cdot Investigative sites in connection with clinical trials.

-The Company bases its expenses related to research and development, pre-clinical activities and clinical trials on its estimates of the services received and efforts expended pursuant to quotes and contracts with multiple research institutions and CROs that conduct and manage clinical trials on the Company's behalf.
+The Company bases its expenses related to research and development, pre-clinical activities, manufacturing and clinical trials on its estimates of the services received and efforts expended pursuant to quotes and contracts with multiple research institutions, CMOs and CROs that conduct and manage clinical trials on the Company's behalf.
 The financial terms of these agreements are subject to negotiation, vary from contract to contract and may result in uneven payment flows.
 There may be instances in which payments made to vendors will exceed the level of services provided and result in a prepayment of the expense.
 In accruing service fees, the Company estimates the time period over which services will be performed and the level of effort to be expended in each period.
 If the actual timing of the performance of services or the level of effort varies from the estimate, the Company adjusts the accrual or prepaid accordingly.
-Although it does not expect its estimates to be materially different from amounts actually incurred, the Company's understanding of the status and timing of services performed may vary and may result in reporting amounts that are too high or too low in any particular period.
+Although it does not expect its estimates to be materially different from amounts actually incurred, the Company's understanding of the status and timing of services performed relative to the actual status and timing of services performed may vary and may result in reporting amounts that are too high or too low in any particular period.
 To date, there have not been any material adjustments to the Company's prior estimates of accrued research and development expenses.
-As of each of December 31, 2021 and 2020, the Company has recorded accrued program expense of approximately \$0.3 million and \$0.1 million as a component of prepaid expenses as of December 31, 2021 and 2020, respectively.
-In addition, the Company has recorded approximately \$0.3 million and \$0.2 million of prepayments as a component of prepaid expenses and other current assets as of December 31, 2021 and 2020, respectively.
+As of each of December 31, 2022 and 2021, the Company has recorded accrued program expense of approximately \$0.1 million and \$0.2 million as a component of accrued expenses as of December 31, 2022 and 2021, respectively.
+In addition, the Company has recorded approximately \$0.3 million of prepayments as a component of prepaid expenses and other current assets as of December 31, 2022 and 2021, respectively.